 You may also want to apply herbicide.
-However, make sure you pick a variety like ECO Garden Pro that doesn’t harm trees.
+However, make sure you pick a variety that doesn’t harm trees.
 You should also avoid using it directly on your tree or surrounding flowers.
 Otherwise, you may kill your other plants by accident.

 Especially if you live in a wet climate, it is essential to create a barrier around the mulching spot.
 This prevents rain and wind from dislocating or washing away your hard work.
 If you do it properly, it can also make the space look more attractive and interesting.